Organic Haifa’s Finest Zucchini

 Where do we begin?
 The flavor, the story, the abundance or the near spinelessness?

-If you don’t have time for it all, know this: We are so thankful for the countless generations of humans and plants co-evolving to lay the foundation for Fruition to collaborate with a regional organic farm and land-grant university to co-create the most flavorful zucchini we’ve ever eaten.
+If you’re ready for the long story, dive in on our blog.
+If you don’t have time for it all, know this: We are so thankful for the countless generations of humans and plants co-evolving to lay the foundation for Fruition to collaborate with Norwich Meadows Farm (regional and organic!) and a land-grant university to co-create the most flavorful zucchini we’ve ever eaten.
 Imagine exceptional nuttiness with a creamy density that melts in your mouth — you won’t be tossing these in neighbor’s mailboxes, we suspect.

 Ashley –